WebDevBernard/AWS-Lambda-Project/README.md

 - At the start of each season, update these constants:
   - AWS Lambda - write.js function: `season` `schedule` `startDate`
   - Front-end - App.js: `season` `startWeek` `expansionName`
-- Code will break if there is more than 1 dataset per week.